 The concept was conceived initially for city-level containers, but can work equally well for bins in malls, airports and offices or even smart homes.
 Devices can be adapted to target any site where sorting or separation of waste happens including both public bins and city-wide sorting facilities.

 The prototype seen in the video was deployed onto a mobile phone, but devices suitable for mass deployment will likely be a small embedded device.
-City and region specific details will be loaded onto the device, such as appropriate recyclable catogories and locale-dependent data, and software updates pushed to it wirelessly.
+City and region specific details will be loaded onto the device, such as locale-dependent recyclable categories, and software updates are pushed to it periodically.
 Visual feedback is customised to the particiular city which has a specific colour-coding scheme for different recyclables, and can be configured to display multiple languages to reach both locals and visitors alike.

 While the project is at a nascent phase there are no significant challenges that the current state of technology cannot overcome.
 Please support this project by reaching out to your local government or ecologically-minded organisation and telling them about us.